Cava Group's Options Frenzy: What You Need to Know

 Expected Price Movements

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $60.0 to $170.0 for Cava Group over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $60.0 to $140.0 for Cava Group during the past quarter.

 |Symbol